lanl/spikingBackprop/README.md

-# sBP
+# nBP
-Spiking backprop on Intel's research chip Loihi with gated synfire chain.
+Neuromorphic backprop on Intel's research chip Loihi with gated synfire chain.

 This is the code used in the following publication:
 Renner, A., Sheldon, F., Zlotnik, A., Tao, L., & Sornborger, A. (2021).